Why duplicated accounts happen

 6. Repeat steps 3-5 for all duplicated accounts.

-You can manually remove the duplicates from the Transactions sheet (hint: use the Date added column out to the far right as a marker for sorting).
+You can manually remove the duplicates from the Transactions sheet.
+The easiest way to identify the duplicates is to filter your Transactions sheet to only view transactions for the affected accounts and then sort by the Date added column out to the far right.